PositiveSumData/NationalOralHealthDataPortal/Data/Indian_Health_Service_Oral_Health_Survey/README.md

 ## Tableau Presentation

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/IndianHealthServiceOralHealthSurvey/Orientation).

 Two tableau dashboards are presented:

-**Prevlance Dashboard**.
+* **Prevalence Dashboard**.
 For all prevalence measures that showed the percent of a population with a condition.

-**DMFT Dashboard**.
+* **DMFT Dashboard**.
 For all measures that used the count of teeth (decayed, missing, filled, etc..).
 This dashboard is presented in 4 windows showing permutations of data for [most current year only] vs [time series] and for [stacked area percent of total plot] vs [line plot].
 The stacked area percent of total plots help show how the overal distributions of DMFT are changing over time or across ages.

 ## Status & Next Steps